bal-sm/repo-for-learning/systems/programming/qt/qt_for_python.md

 ### Freezing Your Application

 This is the most common approach to distribute their applications and even though the code is still available for the end user, it is a bit more difficult to retrieve it.

+### Compiling Python

+Even though Python does not natively support to be compiled,

+there are complementary tools that let you to achieve this.

+You can check the Nuitka project to learn more.

+> for what though?